 Observant North Country folk will notice an abundance of blossoms appearing on woody clumps of bushes this time of year.
 I’ve seen light and dark purple, pink and white blooms in this area.
 Most, and especially those in the wild, are light purple.
 The lilac’s scent is unmistakeable; it hangs heavy and sweet and travels on the breeze.
 Delightful.

 Lilacs are zone three hardy.
 They can take anything the No Co dishes out, including weeks of subzero winter temps if necessary.
-(That degree of cold seems increasingly rare these days and that’s okay, too.)
+(That degree of cold seems increasingly rare these days; no complaints.)
 Some lilacs, like ours, hedge the property line.
 Others appear randomly, spreading along roadside or far back in fields.
 Lilacs return like tried and true friends.

 Continue reading lilacs of late